 Design flaws with the welding seem to be an issue with this crate, but users mention that they were able to contact customer service and get a replacement crate within 24 hours.
 This company has excellent customer service.

-Whatever crate you choose, it is important to remember to purchase the proper size.
-Your dog should be able to stand up, lie down and turn around comfortably.
+Whichever crate you choose, it is important to get the proper size.
+Your dog should feel comfortable inside, not cramped.

 Which top-rated dog crate will you choose for your dog?
 Do you have any experience with the crates mentioned above?